akazemian/untrained_models_of_visual_cortex/README.md

 ```
 export BONNER_ROOT_PATH='<local path to this repo>'
 ```
-- Navigate to the local repository, in the config.py file, set the paths for the neural data and their corresponing stimuli.

-# The (dimensionality) Expansion Model
+# 1. The (dimensionality) Expansion Model
 Below is an example of how to use it the expansion model.
+Alternatively, you can navigate to `model_features/models/main.ipynb` for an example.

 1. Import the model
 ```python